CreateDilemmas/LUIS-Look-Up-Interesting-Stuff/README.md

 The original project can be found here: https://github.com/SUPERAndroidAnalyzer/super

-*For Mac and Linux use, simply use the original project and replace the apk, the /templates directory and rules.json from this repo.
+*For Mac and Linux use, simply use the original project and replace the apk, the /templates and /dist directory and rules.json from this repo.
 You may wish to rename the super command to grep as well, though it is not required.